Kinzua Dam: In other media

 The song "As Long as the Grass Shall Grow", written by Peter La Farge and recorded by Johnny Cash as the first track of his 1964 album Bitter Tears: Ballads of the American Indian, relates the loss of Seneca Nation land in Pennsylvania due to the construction of the Kinzua Dam.
-Cash received resistance by radio stations to this material and the album was lost.
+Cash received resistance by radio stations to this material.
 The documentary Johnny Cash's Bitter Tears recounted these events and a re-imagining of the album was recorded to accompany it.
 This was aired on PBS in February 2016.

 The fourth verse of Buffy Sainte-Marie's 1965 song "Now That The Buffalo's Gone" asks if the US Government is "...still taking our lands..." and refers to the treaty signed by George Washington that guaranteed the Seneca their lands.
 It asserts "...the treaty's being broken by Kinzua Dam," and asks "...what will you do for these ones?".

+Left 4 Dead featured the Kinzua Dam in a cut campaign known as "Dam It."
+The campaign was released to players in 2016, having players end the campaign at the dam.
+The campaign bridges the gap between the "Dead Air" and "Blood Harvest" campaigns.

 In 2014, filmmakers Paul Lamont and Scott Sackett began production of a documentary for PBS titled Lake of Betrayal, concerning the construction of Kinzua Dam and creation of Allegheny Reservoir.
-The film is slated for broadcast in November 2017.
+The film was released in October 2017.

 The Kinzua Dam appears in the TV show See directed by Steven Knight and produced for Apple TV+ by Chernin Entertainment / Endeavor Content, it appears destroyed and leaking as the location for "the Queen" in that series.